DIAGNijmegen/website-content/content/pages/vacancies/cara_vacancy_wp5.md

 As a PhD you will:

--Engage in research within a multidisciplinary group dedicated to developing AI algorithms for real-time analysis and interpretation of optical coherence tomography (OCT) images during cardiac procedures.
+*Engage in research within a multidisciplinary group dedicated to developing AI algorithms for real-time analysis and interpretation of optical coherence tomography (OCT) images during cardiac procedures.

--Translate state-of-the-art technology into clinical practice, contributing to the successful implementation and output of the developed algorithms.
+*Translate state-of-the-art technology into clinical practice, contributing to the successful implementation and output of the developed algorithms.

--Conduct qualitative research to gain insights into the perspectives of patients and operators, fostering a deeper understanding of their vision and incorporating it into the research outcomes.
+*Conduct qualitative research to gain insights into the perspectives of patients and operators, fostering a deeper understanding of their vision and incorporating it into the research outcomes.

--Design of a randomized trial focused on AI-based clinical decision-making on the cardiac catheterization lab, working on its setup and implementation.
+*Design of a randomized trial focused on AI-based clinical decision-making on the cardiac catheterization lab, working on its setup and implementation.

--Disseminate research findings by publishing in esteemed peer-reviewed journals and presenting at international conferences.
+*Disseminate research findings by publishing in esteemed peer-reviewed journals and presenting at international conferences.

--Provide mentorship to junior team members, actively contributing to their professional growth, while also playing a role in shaping the lab's research direction.
+*Provide mentorship to junior team members, actively contributing to their professional growth, while also playing a role in shaping the lab's research direction.

 ## Profile